BrayanLemusQ/Online-Roulette/Commit Status.md

 # Commit Purpose
-Using a route to add a new roulette
+Using a route to add a new bet

 # Operation